 Official travel outside the United Kingdom is undertaken at the request either of Her Majesty’s Government, or the Government(s) of The Queen’s other Realms.
 Emissions vary each year depending on the countries Their Royal Highnesses are asked to visit.

 Measured water use

 Water use varies each year according to various factors including the number and type of events and the amount of rain.
-It has fallen this year as underground leaks found last year have been repaired.
 Where possible, alternative sources of water are used such as collected rainwater or water from boreholes.
 Other measures to reduce water use include the use of dual-flush toilets, low-flow showers and water-free car cleaning products.
 The Household also uses a range of cleaning products that are designed to reduce their impact on waterways.